smart-on-fhir/Swift-FHIR/README.md

 > Search is **work in progress**.

-There is **preliminary** support for creating search query URLs in an object-oriented way.
+There was **preliminary** support for creating search query URLs in an object-oriented way in DSTU 1:

 Using the `search()` method on either a FHIRResource instance or on a class itself returns a `FHIRSearchParam` instance, which has methods for all currently defined search params.
 These method calls can be chained and will eventually support all possible parameter combinations.